axilleas/axilleas.github.io/src/posts/en/2013-06-25-gsoc-week-one.md

 ### List of gems to package
 I re-calculated GitLab's gem dependencies, this time including only the ones needed for runtime.
-I ditched from the list the ones that are used for testting/development.
+I ditched from the list the ones that are used for testing/development.
-Not that they are not useful, but because for the time being runtime dependencies are a priority.
+Not that they are not useful, but for the time being runtime dependencies are a priority.
 I used a really ugly hack but it works for now.
 Here is how:
 Clone [GitLab][], cd into it and run: